 PAIO gathers and analyzes data, tracks the implementation of higher headquarters' policies and programs and oversees the integration of long range plans.

 Army Stationing & Installation Plan (ASIP):

 The Army Stationing and Installation Plan (ASIP) is the official Army database for planning populations on Army installations worldwide.
-ASIP is a baseline for installation planning that provides a consistent look at forces to be supported and visibility of potential planning issues.
+ASIP is a baseline for installation planning that provides a consistent look at forces to be supported and provides visibility of potential planning issues.
 ASIP data is a basis for Military Construction (MILCON), Installation Status Report (ISR) data collection, and Base Operations (BASOPS) Service requirements.
-The Army Staff used ASIP as the database of record for installation demographics.
+Army Staff uses ASIP as the database of record for installation demographics.